BrianRagazzi/acme-fitness-store/README.md

 Assumption that the proper Cloud Foundry CLI has been installed.
 Install the following Tiles in the tPCF foundation:
 * CF (Small footprint is fine)
+* - Check "Allow Space Developers to manage network policies" is checked on the App Developer Controls configuration page
 * Tanzu Valkey on CF (aka redis)
 * GenAI on Tanzu
 * - Add models and plans for chat, tools and embedding